 A connection that was issued to an unknown host.

 You can get more detailed information on the error that caused the bad connection by hovering your mouse over it:

 Usually a bad connection means that MySQL Enterprise Monitor cannot find any monitoring data from the MySQL instance, as MySQL Enterprise Monitor cannot access the instance, but this is not always true.
 For example, for a connection that is using less privileged users, the administrator credentials may be correct while the less privileged credentials may be wrong.
 In this scenario we could still monitor the server using the administrator connection while showing the bad connection for the less privileged users.

 The screenshot below shows that a MySQL instance connection to 127.0.0.1:5168 is showing as a bad connection, but also notice that the MySQL instance is still being listed as correctly monitored.

-The bad connections table also allows you to access the context menu for each of the bad connections, which allows the following:
+The bad connections table enables you to access the context menu for each of the bad connections, which contains the following: